Deyht/CIANNA/README.md

 ## CIANNA - Convolutional Interactive Artificial Neural Networks by/for Astrophysicists

 CIANNA - Convolutional Interactive Artificial Neural Networks by/for Astrophysicists - is a general purpose deep learning framework, but is mainly developed and used for astrophysical applications.
-Functionalities and optimizations are added based on relevance for (our subseset of) astrophysical problem solving.
+Functionalities and optimizations are added based on relevance for (our subset of) astrophysical problem solving.

 Main developer : David Cornu, FR - LERMA / Observatoire de Paris, PSL david.cornu@observatoiredeparis.psl.eu